raspberrypilearning/santa-detector/en/step_8.md

 ## Challenge: adding more actions

 --- challenge ---
-There's lots of other things you could try and add to your program:
+There are lots of other things you could try and add to your program:
 - Make the background flash
 - Animate the sprite using costumes
 - Change the sound (‘Santa Claus is coming to town’ would be good!)